hannesm/jackline/README.md

 - green OTR: key is verified

 status line
-- red your jabber id: logging is enabled for this contact
+- red jabber id: logging to disk is enabled for this contact
-- blue your jabber id: logging is disabled for this contact

 ### FAQ